Posts

 Image

-Final day on the Rota Vicentina Today’s stage on the Rota Vicentina was listed as hard in the guidebook, and after overhearing several southbound hikers after their first day on the trail last night, we feared it would live up its reputation.
-The distance from Vila Nova de Milfontes to Porto Covo is approximately 20 km, which if we cover before noon would give us the chance to trek the addition 10 km to Sao Torpes and the end of the Fisherman’s Trail.
-While we did not expect any technical difficulties on the trail we nonetheless figured that 4-6 hours of walking up and down dunes, along soft beaches and in deep sand would be tiring.
-We were awake early ready to set out shortly afterward.
+Final day on the Rota Vicentina Porto Covo and Sao Torpes Portugal Today’s stage on the Rota Vicentina was listed as hard in the guidebook, and after overhearing several southbound hikers at the end of their first day on the trail last night, we feared it would live up to its reputation.
+The distance from Vila Nova de Milfontes to Porto Covo is approximately 20 km.
+If we could cover it before noon, this would give us the chance to trek the additional 10 km to Sao Torpes, and the end of the Fisherman’s Trail.
+While we did not expect any technical difficulties on the trail, we nonetheless figured that 4-6 hours of walking up and down dunes, along soft beaches and in deep sand would be tiring.
+We were awake early, ready to set out shortly afterward.
 A quick Google search revealed that most of the cafes in Vila Nova de Milfontes were either closed today or not open for several hours.
-Admittedly there was one bar claiming to be open at 7 AM but neither of us was up to walking across town to see if this was actually the case.
-As such we once
+Admittedly, there was one bar claiming to be open at 7 AM, but ne...